Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Results

 \Cref{fig:question_complexity} confirms this at the structural level.
 Dropout questions contain more distinct numeric values and are substantially longer, while baseline runs produce roughly $2{\times}$ more valid questions per iteration, consistent with simpler problems that pass format and reward filters at a higher rate.
-At the token level, VD75 proposers use 36--52\% more unique tokens than the baseline despite fewer being available at any given step (\Cref{app:vocab_utilization}), confirming that the non-stationary mask forces broader vocabulary utilization rather than concentration.
+Representative question pairs in \S\ref{app:qualitative} illustrate the contrast.
+At the token level, VD75 proposers use 36--52\% more unique tokens than the baseline (3{,}697 vs.\ 2{,}717 at 4B, 2{,}868 vs.\ 1{,}881 at 8B) despite fewer being available at any given step (\S\ref{app:vocab_utilization}).
+The non-stationary mask forces broader vocabulary use rather than concentration.
+KL-Cov and Clip-Cov stay within 2\% of baseline on all four metrics at both scales, leaving the structural profile unchanged where vocabulary dropout reshapes it.

-\paragraph{Diversity is necessary but not sufficient.} Comparing diversity metrics to solver performance (\Cref{tab:vanilla_eval}) reveals that higher diversity does not automatically yield a better solver.
-At 4B, VD75 exceeds the baseline on every diversity metric reported above, yet its solver underperforms (36.5 vs.\ 38.3 avg).
-Only VD85, which applies a milder mask, beats the baseline (39.3).
-The likely explanation is that overly aggressive masking produces diverse but incoherent problems, leaving the curriculum with too many malformed or unsolvable items for the solver to extract a consistent training signal.
-This is consistent with the phase ablations, where single-phase VD75 variants at 4B also fall short of the baseline, while at 8B the same masking strength produces both higher diversity and higher solver accuracy.
-Masking strength must be calibrated so that the diversity gain does not exceed the model's capacity to maintain problem coherence.